 Full or Partial Refunds for House-Account Items

-Retail merchandise is shop owned, so process a Credit Memo for returned shop-owned items to refund the money and return the items to inventory.
+Retail and buy-outright merchandise is shop owned, so process a Credit Memo for returned shop-owned items to refund the money and return the items to inventory.
 BCSS only shows one pay method (Return) but an actual payment can be made as needed.

 Partial Refund (Buyer will keep the item and receive a partial refund) -